mmdaz/useful_dockers/README.md

 # useful_dockers
-useful Dockefiles and docker-compose files of different projects.
+Useful Dockefiles and docker-compose files of different projects.
+If you have a useful docker image make a pull request for improving the collection :D